apache/nuttx/README.txt

 ENVIRONMENTS
 ^^^^^^^^^^^^

-  NuttX may be installed and built on a Linux system or on a Windows system if Cygwin is installed.
-Instructions for installation of Cygwin on Windows system are provided in the following paragraph.
+  NuttX requires a POSIX development environment such as you would find uder Linux or OSX.
+NuttX may be also be installed and built on Windows system if you also provde such a POSIX develoment environment.
+Options for a POSIX development environment under Windows include:

-  Other Windows options are

     - An installation Linux on a virtual machine in Windows.

+    - The Cygwin environment.
+Instructions for installation of Cygwin on a Windows system are provided in the following paragraph, "Installing Cygwin".

     - The MSYS environment.
 However, I have little experience that configuration and it will not be discussed in this README file.